 In fiscal year 2012, the Common School Fund received $639.8 million; the Capitol Projects Fund received $65.2 million; while four specialty instant games raised nearly $1 million for each of their respective causes.
 All told, through fiscal 2012, the Lottery has contributed $17.5 billion to good causes.

-The Lottery operates under the direction of it's Director, Michael J. Jones, and is assisted by the Lottery Control Board.
+The Lottery operates under the direction of its Director, BR Lane, and is assisted by the Lottery Control Board.
 It operates from locations in Chicago, Springfield, Des Plaines, Rockford and Fairview Heights.

 Lottery Statutes and Rules

 Learn more about our governing statutes and rules.